 Safeguarding at Kitwell Primary School

-At Kitwell Primary School we regard the safeguarding of children to be a priority.
+At Kitwell Primary School we regard the safeguarding of children as our priority.

 What is Safeguarding?

-At Kitwell Primary School we consider the safeguarding of children to be our most important priority.
+At Kitwell Primary School, we consider the safeguarding of children to be our most important priority.
 Children need to feel safe, cared for and valued in order to learn and thrive.
-In our school we follow the guidance set out in ‘Keeping Children Safe in Education’ 2016 which states that schools must ensure they:
+In our school, we follow the guidance set out in ‘Keeping Children Safe in Education’ 2018, which defines Safeguarding and promoting the welfare of children as:

-To ensure the above guidelines are followed we take action to enable all children to have the best outcomes through our safeguarding measures regardless of their age, culture, physical needs, gender, language, racial origin, religious beliefs and sexual identity.
-In order to do this we have clear procedures in place to ensure that disclosures or allegations are taken seriously, recorded correctly and investigated.
+To ensure this statutory guidance is followed, we take action to enable all children to have the best outcomes, through our safeguarding measures, regardless of their age, culture, physical needs, gender, language, racial origin, religious beliefs and sexual identity.
+In order to do this, we have clear procedures in place to ensure that disclosures or allegations are taken seriously, recorded correctly and investigated.
+Our safeguarding policies and procedures are in line with the recommendations and best practice of the Birmingham Local Authority.

 Who is Responsible for Safeguarding?

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 Staff are made aware that any safeguarding issues need to be reported through the correct routes to the designated leads.
 When staff are recruited we follow the procedures set out in our ‘School Recruitment and Selection Policy’.
-Also on-going safeguarding measures are in place for staff currently employed i.e. through training and DBS re-checks.
+Ongoing safeguarding measures are also in place for staff including through annual training and up-to-date Disclosure and Barring Service (DBS) checks.

-The following staff have received Level 2 Safeguarding and Child Protection Training for Safeguarding Leads in School:
+The following staff have overall responsibility for Safeguarding at Kitwell Primary School and have received Level 2 Safeguarding and Child Protection Training for Safeguarding Leads in School:

-In addition to this staff received refresher Level 1 Safeguarding Training Autumn 2015 to ensure they could recognise signs and symptoms of abuse and report using our agreed procedures.
+In addition to this, all staff receive annual Safeguarding Training, to ensure they can readily recognise signs and symptoms of abuse and respond using our agreed procedures.

 What are the Areas of Safeguarding?

-- Curriculum – ensuring that our curriculum offers a wide range of opportunities for children to learn about safety and they have chances to talk and ask questions
+- Curriculum – ensuring that our curriculum offers a wide range of opportunities for children to learn about safety, building their awareness and resilience and offering chances to talk and ask questions.

-How does our Curriculum Support Safeguarding of Pupils?
+How does our Curriculum support the Safeguarding of our Pupils?

 To support pupils with confidence and knowledge of safeguarding issues we ensure our personal, social, health education (PSHE) programme allows lots of opportunities to develop their understanding.

-- We cover whole school national and global themes across the whole year such as Anti-
+- We cover whole school national and global themes across the whole year such as Anti-Bullying week, Safer Internet Day, Money Week, Safety Week, Celebrating Diversity and Different Families.

 - Our PSHE curriculum focuses on ‘Healthy Living’, ‘Relationships’ and ‘Living in the Wider World’ across the year.
-Each class accesses topics within these as well as through our sex/relationships, drugs and alcohol education curriculum to help support their understanding of safety issues.
-For example learning about people who help us, how to stay safe on-line, healthy relationships, predicting and assessing risk
+Each class accesses topics within these as well as through our relationships and sex education (RSE), and drugs, alcohol and tobacco (DAT) education curriculum, to help support their awareness of understanding of safety issues and reduce risk-taking behaviours.
+Examples of this curriculum include: learning about people who help us, how to stay safe online, healthy relationships, predicting and assessing risk.

 Links with External Agencies